 Who knows how many change projects actually fail?
 There are statistics from influential sources such as McKinsey, HBR, Towers Watson and Forbes indicating that the figure is as high as 70 per cent.
-Of course, others dispute that the figure is quite so high.
-But if you want to steer clear of failure entirely, do not neglect the board.
+Of course, others dispute that the figure isn’t quite so high.
+But one thing is clear; if you want to avoid failure entirely, do not neglect the board.

 I’ve personally witnessed organisations putting time, money and effort into projects that nose-dive.
 And it’s crazy!
 One company I know spent over £300,000 with a large firm of consultants only to do absolutely nothing with the outcomes.

-If we look at the falling productivity levels of UK plc, this approach is clearly not working and, if we’re being direct about it, leaders quite often find themselves in a position where they’re driving projects that might never bring about a return on investment.
+If we look at the falling productivity levels of Team UK, this approach is clearly not working and, if we’re being direct about it, leaders quite often find themselves in a position where they’re driving projects that might never bring about a return on investment.
 What a waste.

 So what’s the missing link?
-I’m convinced that the failure of change (and all those well intentioned initiatives) is, at least in a large part, due to insufficient buy-in from others across the organisation.
+I’m convinced that the failure of change (and all those well meaning initiatives) is, at least in a large part, due to insufficient buy-in from senior leaders others across the organisation.

 Getting the board on, er, board

 Change can only be delivered effectively if whoever holds the power is 100 per cent bought into the idea of achieving it.
 The CEO and the rest of the board must be willing to help drive it, especially by making available the required investment.
 Leaders at all levels will need to put their energy and determination into making the agreed project a success.
 And then keeping it that way.

 Maybe you are “the top” of your organisation, in which case this step is an easy one.
 If not, and you’re in a position where those in the boardroom don’t yet quite “get it” then you have work to do BEFORE you dive in to any sort of change project.
 You might only have one shot at engaging your colleagues in your journey.